Is your bearded dragon keeping its mouth open more than usual?

 What does it mean when your bearded dragon licks you?

-Bearded dragons are intrinsically curious animals and they lick in order to explore and familiarize themselves with their surroundings.
+Bearded dragons lick in order to explore and familiarize themselves with their surroundings.
 This of course includes you, so do not worry if your reptile licks your hand, they are just getting to know you.
 Their tongue allows them to gather information about the world that surrounds them, thanks to Jacobson’s organ.
 Jacobson’s organ analyzes the particles reptiles gather with the tongue, allowing them to complete the information they get through their eyes and ears.
 You might notice that your bearded dragon will lick not only you but also everything else in reach, even the air in order to gain better knowledge of their environment.